GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 ### 8) Ungovernable
 When you perform a save, you may expend buffoonery to gain a bonus equal to your heroism.

+### 9) Encore
+When you perform a reaction, you may expend buffoonery to be braced for the same type of reaction.

+### 9) Outrageous
+Anytime a creature's attack, check, or save is a success but not a critical success- you may use your reaction to expend buffonery to change that result to either a critical success or critical failure.
+You and that creature must be able to perceive each other for this to work.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.